Hands up high if you struggle to create new content sometimes (you can’t see it, but my hand is wavin’ away…).

 2 Turn it into a Live session

 Have a blog post that warrants a lot of discussion?
 Maybe a how-to or a hot topic?
 Turn that post into a live session either on Instagram or Facebook.
 I noticed that a lot of people were reaching out on Instagram daily, asking for advice on working with brands, and remembered a post I wrote two summers ago on what brands look for in bloggers.
 The content was still applicable and fresh, so I scheduled an Instagram Live session and just spoke to each of the points in the post.
 The content was new to many people in the session, and it allowed for further discussion to be had.
-Take some to look back through old posts and see what would make for a great Live session – if the content is already there, why not share with a new audience?
+Take some time to look back through old posts and see what would make for a great Live session – if the content is already there, why not share with a new audience?

 3 Integrate into your e-Newsletter